tfxl/CA_projects/workbook_T1A1/TimothyLong_T1A1.md

 7. Cloudfalre, #What is HTTPS?\*, viewed 17/09/2021, <https://www.cloudflare.com/en-gb/learning/ssl/what-is-https/>
 8. Olenski, J., 2020, GlobalSign _SSL vs TLS - What's the Difference?_, viewed 17/09/2021, <https://www.globalsign.com/en/blog/ssl-vs-tls-difference>

+&nbsp;

 ### 3) Web Browsers (Requests, Rendering & Developer Tools)

-This question specifically focuses on components of Web Browswers under specific categories, which can be addressed as follows:
+This question specifically focuses on components of Web Browsers under specific categories, which can be addressed as follows:

+i)
-1. Web Requests through browsers communicate messages to the server, perhaps with a "GET" or "POST" method, as explained in Q3.2.
-As the browswer is the user platform for experiencing the web, it is suitable that requests come directly from the browser, rather than the user having to utilise an additional resource to complete requests.
+Web Requests through browsers communicate messages to the server, perhaps with a "GET" or "POST" method, as explained in Q3.2.
+As the browser is the user platform for experiencing the web, it is suitable that requests come directly from the browser, rather than the user having to utilise an additional resource to complete requests.
 The browser is also able to provide feedback in the format of errors, such as the HTTP 404 "Page Not Found" message (1).

 While broadly covered in Q3.2 it is worth examining some of the other web requests that browsers can implement :

-   > GET and POST have been explained (Q3.2), where GET has a client expectation of a response from the webserver, while POST can send information from the client to the Web Server, such as form information.
+> `GET` and `POST` have been explained (Q3.2), where GET has a client expectation of a response from the webserver, while POST can send information from the client to the Web Server, such as form information.
-   > PUT allows the target URL to be replaced or overwritten with a new resource from the client (1)
+> `PUT` allows the target URL to be replaced or overwritten with a new resource from the client (1)
-   > PATCH modifies a specific part of the resource, so is useful for updating or modifying the resource (1)
+> `PATCH` modifies a specific part of the resource, so is useful for updating or modifying the resource (1)
-   > DELETE is a request to delete a resource from the server (1)
+> `DELETE` is a request to delete a resource from the server (1)
-   > HEAD request seeks a resource without the body content (2)
+> `HEAD` request seeks a resource without the body content (2)
-   > TRACE request is to display changes to a resource (2)
+> `TRACE` request is to display changes to a resource (2)
-   > OPTIONS request displays the HTTP methods available for a particular URL (2)
+> `OPTIONS` request displays the HTTP methods available for a particular URL (2)
-   > CONNECT request converts the connection to a transparent TCP/IP tunnel (2).
-This is relevant when two-way communications are desired to access websites that use HTTPS (3)
+> `CONNECT` request converts the connection to a transparent TCP/IP tunnel (2).

-   > As before, the browser having the capacity to send these requests when required allows an ease-of-use for the typical web user.
+This is relevant when two-way communications are desired to access websites that use HTTPS (3) As before, the browser having the capacity to send these requests when required allows an ease-of-use for the typical web user.

+&nbsp;
+ii)
-ii) Web Browser rendering is the process where a browser is able to convert website code into interactive pages when a user visits a particular website (4).
+Web Browser rendering is the process where a browser is able to convert website code into interactive pages when a user visits a particular website (4).
 This relates to the previously discussed topics, where the browser requests the resource from the server and is able to display, in this case, in appropriate rendered format.
+&nbsp;

 ![Website Code converted to Interactive Page / Document Object Model](https://developers.google.com/web/fundamentals/performance/critical-rendering-path/images/full-process.png)
-Source (5)
+_Source (5)_

-The rendering occurs by capturing the HTML code and constructing a hierachial Document Object Model representation (DOM tree) by parsing through the HTML (6) and then representing it into a visual interpretation of the code, drawing in the CSS attributes to display the styling (6).
-This allows for the user to experience information in a structure way with visual impact, rather than simply lines of text.
+The rendering occurs by capturing the HTML code and constructing a hierarchical Document Object Model representation (a DOM tree if you like) by parsing through the HTML (6) and then representing it into a visual interpretation of the code, drawing in the CSS attributes to display the styling (6).
+This allows the user to experience information in a structured way with visual impact, rather than simply seeing lines of text.
+&nbsp;

 ![HTML render and delivery process](https://www.amsivedigital.com/wp-content/uploads/2014/07/How-Web-Browswers-Work-3.png)

+_Source (6)_
+&nbsp;

-For further interest, JavaScript is useful for creating an intuitive user experience, it can be difficult for many search engine bots to process the Javascript, and web crawlers may pass by websites with a heavy reliance on JavaScript for page rendering (4).
-A process called Dynamic Rendering helps avoid this issue by rending two types of pages; a static one for the search engine or web crawler, and a more intuitive one for human users (4) to interact with via their browswers.
+For further interest, JavaScript is useful for creating an intuitive user experience, but it can be difficult for many search engine bots to process the Javascript, and web crawlers may pass by websites with a heavy reliance on JavaScript for page rendering (4).
+A process called Dynamic Rendering helps avoid this issue by rending two types of pages; a static one for the search engine or web crawler, and a more intuitive one for human users (4) to interact with via their browsers.

 It can be noted that points (i) and (ii) are stages that occur when a user requires access to a webpage through their browser's ability to request and render it.

 iii)
 Modern web browsers have access to powerful developer tools, allowing access to a range of assessments, including inspecting HTML, CSS and JavaScript in currently-loaded webpages (7).
 These allow developers and other users with an interest to view the code and structure of webpages, and how they relate from code to display.
 It can also be a useful feature to assist with debugging (8) and check the responsiveness of websites to different device specs, such as smaller screen sizes.

 There are additional features such as monitors for incoming and outgoing HTTP requests, as well as information about enabled AJAX (9) which is the Asynchronous JavaScript and XML, typically allowing asynchronous data transfers (such as XML or JSON text) behind the scenes (10).

 The Developer Tools also allow viewing of resource storing (such as the local storage and session storage) (9) and gives access to a console, which may work as a log or playground for code outputs (9).

 While the depth of features in the developer tools is much more extensive, the features already listed illustrate that the developer tools have a lot of scope, and can thus be a ready-made resource for examining code and making short term changes, such as in the process of debugging, or for locking in long-term modifications, such as utilising the developer tools as a Workspace (9).

 1. Source Defence, _Web Request_, viewed 17/09/2021, <https://sourcedefense.com/glossary/web-request/>